oschrenk/notes/java+jsf.markdown

-## Bean Managment
+## Bean Management

-With regard to the MVC (ModelViewController) Pattern the _Bean Managment_ is the modell.
+With regard to the MVC (ModelViewController) Pattern the _Bean Management_ is the model.
 Beans are used for persisting data during a request or a user session.

 JSF takes the role of managing the beans.